iMiebaka/Python-Interview-tutorial/README.md

 7 ) diffrent between functional programming and class programming
 ------------------------------------------------------

+# What is Try , Except , Finally block
+    try:
+           # Some Code....

+    except:
+           # optional block
+           # Handling of exception (if required)

+    else:
+           # execute if no exception

+    finally:
+          # Some code .....(always executed)

 # what is map funtion
 Map in Python is a function that works as an iterator to return a result after applying a function to every item of an iterable